marcvhoof/PYNQ_GenesysZU/README.md

 - gnome-system-monitor (```sudo apt-get install gnome-system-monitor```) helps you conveniently track issues with memory/swap file in the VM.

 ## Download Petalinux 2020.2 and Vitis 2020.2
 I recommend downloading Petalinux seperate and the webinstaller for Vitis 2020.2.
 Create a directory under /workspace, e.g. /tools/Xilinx/Petalinux.
 Petalinux is finished downloading earlier - so start installing that one first.
-Install Vitis.
-I only selected the MPSOC ultrascale+ boards.
+Select all Vitis/Vivado/HLS variants.
+For chip/board selection, I only selected the MPSOC ultrascale+ boards.
 I also left in DocNav.
-Install the y2k22_patch-1.2.zip fix, by unzipping it in the /workspace/tools/Xilinx directory, and running "python3 '/workspace/tools/Xilinx/y2k22_patch/patch.py'" in /workspace/tools/Xilinx.
+Install the y2k22_patch-1.2.zip fix, by unzipping it in the /workspace/tools/Xilinx directory, and running ```python3 '/workspace/tools/Xilinx/y2k22_patch/patch.py'``` in /workspace/tools/Xilinx.

 ## Within the VM
 ### Ensure that the swap file works.